ShellyParraZ/Weekly_Spendings_Tracker/README.md

 # Weekly_Spendings_Tracker
-This program will track the spendings of the user and provide a detailed report based on categories.
+This program will provide prompts and generate calculations based on the users weekly spendings.
+Ultimately an analysis of the users weekly spendings will be provided.